citp/privacy-policy-historical/y/ye/yes/yesmovies.to.md

-> *The following text is extracted and transformed from the yesmovies.to privacy policy that was archived on 2016-05-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160525165521id_/http%3A//yesmovies.to/terms.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the yesmovies.to privacy policy that was archived on 2016-12-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161204022801id_/http%3A//yesmovies.to/terms.html) for the most accurate reproduction.*

-# YesMovies.to - Watch HD movies online for free
+# Yesmovies - Watch FREE Movies Online & TV shows

 ## Terms and Conditions